Business intelligence: gaining a competitive edge from data

 On this page you will find out:

-• The typical BI mistakes that many companies make to ruin their chances of success from the outset - and how you can do better
+- The common BI mistakes that many companies make, which undermine their chances of success from the start, and how you can do better

 What is Business Intelligence?

-Business Intelligence - BI for short - is the key to bringing order to the data chaos that prevails in many companies.
-It is an approach that transforms all company data into easily understandable messages so that you can derive smart decisions from them.
-By definition, business intelligence encompasses everything that has to do with collecting, processing and analyzing data - from a wide variety of sources.
-The aim is to identify important patterns and correlations that can give you an edge in the market.
+Business Intelligence—or BI for short—is the key to bringing order to the "data chaos" that prevails in many companies.
+It is an approach that transforms all corporate data into easily understandable insights, enabling you to make informed decisions.
+By definition, Business Intelligence encompasses everything related to the collection, processing, and analysis of data from a wide variety of sources.
+The goal: to identify important patterns and correlations that can give you a competitive edge in the market.

-A good BI solution shows you where your greatest opportunities lie, how you can make processes leaner and which strategy you should pursue in order to overtake your competitors.
+A good BI solution shows you where your greatest opportunities lie, how to streamline processes, and what strategy you should pursue to outpace your competitors.

 Why BI is so important today: